Johann Julius Walbaum: Works

-He was also the first to observe gloves as a preventative against infection in medical surgery.
-In 1758, the gloves he observed were made from the cecum of the sheep, rather than rubber, which had not yet been discovered.
+Walbaum was one of the first to observe gloves as a preventative against infection in medical surgery.
+As early as 1767, he used gloves made from sheep intestines for vaginal exams.

 Legacy

-The Natural History Museum in Lübeck, opened in 1893, was based on Walbaum's extensive scientific collection, which was lost during the Second World War.
+The Natural History Museum in Lübeck, opened in 1893, was based on Walbaum's extensive scientific collection.
+The museum's collection was, however, destroyed during the Bombing of Lübeck.